-At this time, park passes are available for purchase online for printing (Wildwood Recreation Site Day Pass) or onsite at the automated fee machine (AFM), located next to the park’s entrance station.
+Park passes are only available for purchase online for printing (Wildwood Recreation Site Day Pass) or onsite at the automated fee machine (AFM), located next to the park’s entrance station.
 Credit cards only; no cash or checks.
-Visitors may purchase either a daily or an annual pass at the AFM.
-Visitors with an annual pass receipt should bring it to the park office for transfer to a static cling Annual Wildwood Pass.
+Visitors may purchase either a daily or a Northwest Oregon District Passenger Vehicle Day Use annual pass at the AFM.
+Visitors with an annual pass receipt should bring it to the park office for transfer to a static cling Northwest Oregon District Passenger Vehicle Day Use Pass.
 Wildwood staff is limited so please be patient and hold onto your paper receipt until able to contact a park employee.
 Wildwood is open from 8 AM until 1/2 hour before sunset 7 days a week.
 Please stay aware of the closure times posted on roadside signs throughout the park.
 The gate will close at the posted time so make sure that you exit the park at or before the closing time.

 Wildwood Recreation Site is located along the Mount Hood Scenic Byway near the town of Welches, Oregon.
 Mount Hood, Oregon's tallest mountain, beckons travelers through a forested corridor to wade the waters of the Wild and Scenic Salmon River.